 How to Use GROUP BY Clause in PostgreSQL

-The GROUP BY clause in PostgreSQL is used with the collaboration of the SELECT statement to group several items.
-It is used to group several rows having identical/corresponding data returned by the SELECT statement.
-In most cases, the GROUP BY clause is used to remove redundancy and to calculate aggregates.
-The GROUP BY clause can be used with different functions like SUM() and COUNT(), etc., to perform various functionalities on the group items.
+In PostgreSQL, the GROUP BY clause executes with the collaboration of a SELECT statement to group several items.
+It groups rows with identical or corresponding data returned by the SELECT statement.
+In most cases, it is employed to eliminate redundancy and calculate aggregates.
+You can use the GROUP BY clause with various functions like SUM() and COUNT() to perform different functionalities on the grouped items.

 How to Use GROUP BY Clause in Postgres?